 Protect Your Skin

 Another important aspect to consider with summer hot tub use is the sun!
 Bodies of water attract the sun’s ultraviolet rays and can cause sunburn if unprotected.
 To enjoy your time in the hot tub and protect yourself, make sure to apply an appropriate amount of sunscreen to exposed skin.

 Also, if you don’t already have a good source of shade over your hot tub, this is an effective way to reduce heat exposure and protect your skin from harmful ultraviolet rays.

 Adjust Your Times of Use

-In colder seasons, using your hot tub in the middle of the day ca neb quite enjoyable; however, the intense summer heat makes this time much less appealing.
+Using your hot tub in the winter seasons during the middle of the day can be quite enjoyable; however, the intense summer heat makes this time much less appealing.
 Consider adjusting your hot tub time to early in the morning, before the sun comes out, or later at night, once it has set.

 Not only will this help protect you from overexposure to the sun, but you’ll be able to appreciate the cooler air temperature as you unwind.